blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - 33:59 to 33:62
 	- The Tafsirs say Hijab should be worn (59)
 	- The Tafsirs say apostates should be killed (60-62)

+- 2:67
+	- A cow was to be sacrificed to revive a dead man by hitting him with a piece of it.
+	- What does god need with a starship?